d-yoshi/redmine-openapi/README.md

 These yaml files are created by my human scraping and experimentation with Redmine 5.0.0 in my local environment.

-You can feel the warmth of manual labor.

 ## Redoc

 https://d-yoshi.github.io/redmine-openapi/